 The Village enters into continuing-care contracts with various residents.
 A continuing-care contract is an agreement between a resident and the Village specifying the services and facilities to be provided to a resident over his or her remaining life for a monthly fee.
 Under the contracts, the Village has the ability to increase fees as deemed necessary.
 The Village annually calculates the present value of the net cost of future services and the use of facilities to be provided to current residents and compares that amount with the balance of deferred revenue from advance fees.
-If the present value of the net cost of future services and the use of the facilities exceeds the deferred revenue from advance fees, a liability is recorded (obligation to provide future services and use of facilities) with the corresponding charge to income.
+If the present value of the net cost of future services and the use of facilities with the corresponding charge to income.
+The obligation to provide future services and use of facilities) with the corresponding charge to income.
 The obligation was discounted at 1.9 and 2.9 percent for 2020 and 2019, respectively based on the Federal long-term rate.
 There was no obligation at March 31, 2020 or 2019.